Heike Werner Gallery

 Back then Oxenaar also worked on an innovative design for new Dutch banknotes.
 In cooperation with the TU Eindhoven he used thin, computer generated lines in the background of the main motif to make it unforgeable.
 These lines were calculated by a mainframe computer and were (in these days) practically not imitable.
 The mainframe used at TU Eindhoven was CORA I.

-The design process brought up the idea of choosing computer graphics as motifs for a stamp edition.
+This design process brought up the idea of choosing computer graphics as motifs for a stamp edition.

 See images of the dutch banknotes and other work by R. D. E. Oxenaar on the website of the Alliance Graphique Internationale.